 If you have had problems following a hip replacement made by a different manufacturer, you may still have a valid claim.
 It is advisable to seek help from a defective medical products solicitor to advise you of your options.

 Our no win, no fee solicitors at First Personal Injury have decades of experience in the field of defective product claims.
-If you would like to know more about starting your claim, please call us on our national accident helpline number or complete one of our online claim forms.
+If you would like to know more about starting your claim, please call our national accident helpline number or complete one of our online claim forms.

 *Please note – With regards to No Win No Fee - In limited circumstances, fees may be charged when your accident claim is not successful.
 These specific limited circumstances will be explained to you by your Solicitor.